 If force is true, this invalidation will happen unconditionally; if false, the file will only be invalidated if it has been changed since it was first opened by the ImageCache.

-virtual void invalidate (ImageHandle file, bool force = true) = 0 virtual void invalidate_all (bool force = false) = 0 currently holding reference-counted tile pointers from the named image, but those procedures will not get updated pixels (if the images change) until they release the tiles they are holding.
+virtual void invalidate (ImageHandle \file, bool force = true) = 0 virtual void invalidate\all (bool force = false) = 0

-A more efficient variety of invalidate() for cases where you already have an ImageHandle for the file you want to invalidate.
+A more efficient variety of invalidate() for cases where you already have an ImageHandle\ for the file you want to invalidate.